MicrosoftDocs/OfficeDocs-SkypeForBusiness/Skype/SfbServer/help-topics/2019/lscp/ms.lync.lscp.MonArchSettingEdit.md

 - **Pool configuration (optional)** You can specify one or more pool Archiving configurations, to control archiving options for a specific pool.
 A pool configuration overrides the global configuration and site configuration, but only for the pools specified in Archiving pool configurations.
 You can edit or delete pool configurations.

 > [!NOTE]
-> Archiving configurations apply to users homed on Skype for Business Server, and, if you enable the Microsoft Exchange integration option to use Exchange to store archiving data in Microsoft Exchange, to users homed on Exchange.
-However, some options are implemented slightly differently for users homed on Exchange, as described in the next section.
+> Archiving configurations apply to users homed on Skype for Business Server, and, if you enable the Microsoft Exchange integration option to use Exchange 2013 to store archiving data in Microsoft Exchange, to users homed on Exchange 2013.
+However, some options are implemented slightly differently for users homed on Exchange 2013, as described in the next section.

 To configure the settings for a new or existing Archiving configuration, specify the following options:
 - **Name** Each Archiving configuration requires a name.
 The name is determined by the type of configuration you are adding or editing: